frostaura/fa.intelligence.legion/README.md

 - Dotnet 7 SDK
 - Visual Studio / Visual Studio Code (with the C# extension)
 ### Just Run Legion
-For this option, [Docker](https://docs.docker.com/get-docker/) should be installed and running on the host computer then, in the root of the project, open a terminal and start Iluvatar using Docker Compose via a single command.
+For this option, [Docker](https://docs.docker.com/get-docker/) should be installed and running on the host computer then, in the root of the project, open a terminal and start Legion using Docker Compose via a single command.
 ```bash
 docker-compose up
 ```
 Ensure that you set the required variables in order for the docker-compose to work.
-See the [docker-compose.yml](https://github.com/faGH/fa.intelligence.iluvatar/blob/main/docker-compose.yml) file for more.
+See the [docker-compose.yml](https://github.com/faGH/fa.intelligence.legion/blob/main/docker-compose.yml) file for more.

 ## Documentation
 | Content | Description